 Securing the services of an experienced solicitor with specialised expertise in the area of the offence in question is the most important thing you can do in the early stages of an investigation, and it could make all the difference to the ultimate outcome.
 At Lawtons our excellent team will meticulously examine the facts of your case to build the most robust defence possible on behalf of you or your business.
 If you are under investigation or have been arrested for a business crime, speak to us today by calling 0333 577 0522 without delay.
 We are here to guide you through the process ahead.

-What is business crime?
+What is corporate crime?

-Business crime, also known as white-collar crime, refers to a wide range of offences which can be committed in the course of conducting business, by organisations of any size.
+Corporate crime, also known as white-collar crime, refers to a wide range of offences which can be committed in the course of conducting business, by organisations of any size.
 The term refers to non-violent forms of crime which are nonetheless highly damaging to affected parties and can leave individuals or other businesses severely financially disadvantaged.

 Offences termed as business crime are often found to have been committed over long periods of time, and investigations can be extremely in-depth and complex in order to establish any wrongdoing.

-What types of business crime are there?
+What types of white collar crimes are there?

 There are many different offences which can be termed as types of business crime.
 Some of the most common examples include: